Big Me: Music video

-2019 Record Store Day re-release
+Release

+In the US, "Big Me" was released as a 7-track maxi single making it ineligible for the Billboard Hot 100 singles chart because it had more than four songs, but having sold more than 5,000 copies it should have charted at number 175 on the Billboard 200 album chart but was not included on the chart due to a production error.

 The "Big Me" single was re-released on a 3-inch vinyl for Record Store Day on April 13, 2019.
 The single is one of several 3-inch Record Store Day re-issues that is playable on special miniature record players.